xyflow/xyflow/CONTRIBUTING.md

-# React Flow Contribution Guidlines
+# React Flow Contribution Guidelines

 Thanks for your interest in contributing to React Flow 🙌
 Every form of contribution is appreciated.
 From issue reports to pull requests and documentation 👌